Jehovah's Witnesses beliefs: Jesus

 Jehovah's Witnesses believe that Jesus is God's "only-begotten Son", and that his life began in heaven.
 He is described as God's first creation and the "exact representation of God", but is believed to be a separate entity and not part of a Trinity.
 Jesus is said to have been used by God in the creation of all other things.
 Jehovah's Witnesses believe that the Archangel Michael, "the Word" of John 1:1, and wisdom personified in Proverbs 8 refer to Jesus in his pre-human existence and that he resumed these identities after his ascension to heaven following his death and resurrection.
 They also identify him with the "rider of the white horse" at Revelation 6 and 19.
 His birth on earth was accomplished when he willingly allowed himself to be transferred, by God, from heaven to the womb of the virgin, Mary.
 While on earth, Jesus was executed as a sacrifice to atone for mankind's sins, becoming the "eternal father" to the human family.

 They believe that after his death, Jesus appeared to his disciples, convinced them of his resurrection, and then ascended into heaven to sit at Jehovah's right hand until he would become the promised king of God's heavenly kingdom.
 Jesus acts as the mediator of a "New Covenant" referred to in Jeremiah 31:31, Luke 22:20, and Hebrews 9:15; 12:24, mediating between the parties of that covenant (God and the "144,000").
 Those with an earthly hope are said to be beneficiaries of that covenant.
 Even as king of God's kingdom, Jesus remains subordinate to God.
 Witnesses reject the doctrine of the perpetual virginity of Mary, who they believe bore more children after Jesus.

 Cross

 The Watch Tower Bible and Tract Society used the Cross and Crown symbol on tombstones, and on its publications until 1931.
 Since 1936, Jehovah's Witnesses have rejected the idea that Jesus died on a cross, and instead teach that he died on a single wooden stake (crux simplex), asserting that the Koine Greek word "σταυρός" (stauros) refers to a single upright post.
-They consider the cross to be of pagan origins and an object of idol worship.
+They consider the cross to be of pagan origins, and veneration of the cross or other representations of Jesus' execution is considered idolatry.
 According to the Watch Tower society, some Jehovah's Witnesses have been persecuted or killed for not venerating a cross.